pittyh6/work_hours_v2/README.md

 ![Begin Banner](/Documentation/top-1200x350.gif)

 ## Project description
-- It is a Working Hours punch and history.
-Sum of the current week.

-What can you do with it?
+- It is a Working Hours punch.
+It contains Punch in, out, break in, out and history.
+Login features What can you do with it?
 - Login
 - Login Profile Manager and Staff